Cake piping techniques that are stunning, incredibly intricate, creative, and… daunting!

-The techniques used for intricate cake piping all require practise.
-And here are a couple of ways to make it easy to get a lot of practise, before trying it on an all important cake…
+The techniques used for intricate cake piping all require practice.
+And here are a couple of ways to make it easy to get a lot of practice, before trying it on an all important cake…

-One brilliant way is to use glasses or mirrors to practise piping onto.
-Because they are vertical surfaces, just like the sides of a cake, they make realistic practise surfaces.
+One brilliant way is to use glasses or mirrors to practice piping onto.
+Because they are vertical surfaces, just like the sides of a cake, they make realistic practice surfaces.
 They’re also easy to clean, and perfect for viewing your designs.

-Glasses and crystal cups are ideal for practising the piping techniques used to create the delicate filigree designs.
+Glasses and crystal cups are ideal for practicing the piping techniques used to create the delicate filigree designs.
 These can be made using royal icing and are very popular on wedding cakes.

-But also have a look at this inexpensive board: another great way to practise.
-These boards come with guides for you to follow with more than 80 techniques, allowing for comprehensive cake piping practise.
+But also have a look at this inexpensive board: another great way to practice.
+These boards come with guides for you to follow with more than 80 techniques, allowing for comprehensive cake piping practice.